Oat beverage pudding

 - Pinch of salt

 - In a medium saucepan, whisk together the cocoa powder, cornstarch, sugar, and salt.
-Slowly stir in the oat milk and stir until well combined and smooth.
+Slowly stir in the oat beverage and stir until well combined and smooth.

 - Bring to a simmer over medium heat stirring often.